interior-castle/nicomachean-ethics/book-1.md

 ## Chapter 13

-Refined, shortened working definition of happiness that we are taking with us outside book 1: "Happiness is an exercise of the vital faculties in accordance with perfect virtue or excellence."
+Refined, shortened working definition of happiness that we are taking with us outside book 1: "Happiness is a kind of operation in accordance with perfect virtue or excellence."
 It's clear now that we need to explore virtue and excellence to better understand happiness.

 We and those practicing politics are looking for the excellence of man, which is to say the excellence of soul.
 Thus politicians must have some knowledge of the soul and inquire into the nature of the soul and what is the soul's excellence.
 The nutritive can be dismissed as having no share in man's excellence.
 But the faculty of desire or appetite cannot be entirely dismissed: despite being irrational, it participates in our rational decision-making and can submit or oppose the reason.
 It is due to our faculty of desire/appetite that there is a distinction between purely intellectual virtues and the moral virtues.